If the option to turn on Fault Tolerance is available, this task still must be validated and can fail if certain requirements are not met.

 - The virtual machine must not be a template.

-- The virtual machine must not have vSphere HA disabled.
+- The virtual machine must not have vSphere HA deactivated.

-- The virtual machine must not have a video device with 3D enabled.
+- The virtual machine must not have a video device with 3D activated.

 Checks for Powered-On Virtual Machines